 Image: 123rf.com/ Suntipong Chormali

-Soon enough however, wedding planning is all you do during your weekends and during your weekday nights, all you think about.
+Over time however, wedding planning is all you do during your weekends, and all you think about during your weekdays.

-Here are 4 signs that indicates its high time you de-stress and take a good break from wedding planning!
+Here are 4 signs that indicates its high time you de-stress from the process:

 2. You’re procrastinating.

 If you find yourself procrastinating on your wedding tasks due to exhaustion or indecision, it is likely a slippery slope to hating on the whole planning journey.
 After all, the more you put something off, the more difficult it is to start.